 The days of Adam after he fathered Seth were 800 years; and he had other sons and daughters.
-This all the days that Adam lived were 930 years, and he died.
+Thus all the days that Adam lived were 930 years, and he died.

-All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness (2 Tim.
-3:16).
+All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness.
+(2 Tim.
+3:16, emphasis added)

 This means that from the first letter of Genesis to the last period in Revelation, every single word is inspired and useful, including the genealogies.
 Just in case that feels like you’ve just been assigned to read a history textbook, here are four other reasons to pay attention to genealogies in the Bible.